OktayKocabas/GR-refactor/README.md

 ### All code in any code-base should look like a single person typed it, no matter how many people contributed.

-&nbsp;

-> ### "Arguments over style are pointless.
-There should be a style guide, and you should follow it"
->
-> _Rebecca_ _Murphey_

-&nbsp;

-> ### "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
-If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec."
->
-> _Idan_ _Gazit_

----

 ## General tips

 - Your job is to write code that is easy to read, understand and maintain.